Our competition for emerging designers who want to make a difference.

 How it works

-Working closely with partners from across a range of industries we have developed a series of eight design briefs for students to set their minds on for the 2020-21 programme.
+Working closely with partners from across a range of industries we have developed a series of compelling design briefs for students to set their minds on for the 2021-22 programme.

 Each brief puts a real world social problem in the hands of the next generation of designers - and today there is no shortage of complex and systemic challenges that desperately need creative approaches.